arranf/arranf.github.io/docs/cv/README.md

 ## Profile

-A people-first software engineering manager who thrives wearing multiple hats and has a keen product focus.
+A hands-on software engineering manager who thrives wearing multiple hats and has a keen product focus.

 ## Experience